Yourco Logo

 "Does your manager provide helpful feedback?"
 (1–5 scale)

-Deploy this every other week as its own pulse.
-Quality feedback helps employees improve and shows investment in their development.
-Consistently low scores at specific locations signal managers who need training on giving constructive guidance.
+Deploy this every other week as its own pulse to track coaching quality at the location level.
+Consistently low scores at specific locations signal that managers need training in giving constructive guidance.
+Only 21% of workers strongly agree they received meaningful feedback from their manager in the past week.

 Operational Barriers